Venkatapati Raya: Shifting the capital

 Around 1592, Venkatapati shifted the imperial capital south from Penukonda to Chandragiri near the Tirupati hills.
 After 1604, he shifted capital further south from Chandragiri to Vellore, which was used as a major base.

 Revival

 The northern territories of his empire were brought into order by offering easy terms on taxes and reviving agriculture, which was frequently run over by the invading Turko-Persian Sultans.
 Village administration was streamlined and judiciary was stringently enforced.

 Arrival of the Dutch

 In 1608, the Dutch who were already trading in the Golkonda and Gingee regions sought permission to set up a factory in Pulicat.
 The English too started trading through the Dutch from Pulicat.
 Since 1586, Gobburi Obayama, the favorite queen-consort of Venkatapati Raya, now operating from the new capital at Chandragiri, was bequeathed Pulicat to rule.
 She also gave aid to Portuguese Jesuits to build a residence at Pulicat.

-Personality

-Venkata II emerges from historical records as a figure of captivating beauty, immortalized in accounts that liken his features to celestial splendor.
-The Mangalampad grant elevates his allure to divine heights, comparing his cheeks to the luminous moon and suggesting that he surpassed the very essence of love in his radiance.
-Father Du Jarric's validation of Venkatapati Raya's physical charm further solidifies this image, highlighting his handsome countenance, accentuated by expressive eyes and well-proportioned stature.
-This description finds tangible embodiment in the statue adorning the Tirupati temple, where Venkata II's regal yet approachable presence stands as a testament to his enduring legacy, etched into the annals of history.